nodofilm/iw-vp-api/README.md

 Data is sent as Big-Endian.
 Example, an int32_t made of the bytes arriving in the order of 0A 0B 0C 0D is equal to 0x0A0B0C0D = 168496141.

+### Uint8_t Blips

+The blip items are tied to buttons.
+Each time the button is pressed, the integer increases by 1.
+To follow button presses, you will need to track this value and when it changes, act on the change.

 ### Packet

 | Byte | Function | Format                | Example   | Hex |   |